PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Experiments and Results

-{\bfseries Contribution of smoothing factor $\alpha$.} An important component of our method is the computation of the moving average of sensitivities across data batches, smoothed by a parameter $\alpha$ (Eq. \ref{eq:unc}).
-Fig. \ref{fig:ablations}(a) illustrates the variations of the mean errors, for the benchmark datasets, for varying $\alpha$.
-We observe that the "domain-level" sensitivity across past batches of data is indeed useful.
-For $\alpha$ = 0 \ie when the current sensitivity of parameters of selected layers is not considered, the mean classification error for the respective datasets drastically spikes up.
-This suggests that the effect of the current sensitivity of selected layers is indeed required.
-For CIFAR-10C, we achieve the best performance when $\alpha$ = 0.5 with an improvement of 1.67\% over LAW \cite{park2024layer}.
-Similarly, for CIFAR-100C and ImageNet-C, we see improvements of 1.56\% and 1\% over LAW \cite{park2024layer}, at $\alpha$ = 0.9 and 0.5 respectively.
-With higher values of $\alpha$, the results do not vary too much and are stable.
-Hence, attaining a balance between sensitivities from past domains ($\hat S_n^t$) and current sensitivity ($S_n^t$) is critical, as seen in the figure.
+{\bfseries Contribution of smoothing factor $\alpha$:} A key component of PALM is computing the moving average of sensitivities across data batches, smoothed by $\alpha$ (Eq. \ref{eq:unc}).
+Figure \ref{fig:ablations}(b) illustrates the variations of the mean errors, for the benchmark datasets, for varying $\alpha$.
+We observe that the ``domain-level" sensitivity across past batches of data is indeed useful.
+For $\alpha$ = 0 \textit{i.e.}, when $S_{j,n}^t$ of a selected parameter at timestep \textit{t} is not considered, the respective datasets' error rate drastically spikes.
+For CIFAR-10C, we achieve the best performance when $\alpha$ = 0.5 with an improvement of 1.7\% over LAW.
+For CIFAR-100C and ImageNet-C, we see improvements of 1.6\% and 0.9\% over LAW, at $\alpha$ = 0.9 and 0.5 respectively.
+With higher values of $\alpha$, the results do not vary too much.
+Hence, attaining a balance between sensitivities from past domains ($\hat S_{j,n}^t$) and current sensitivity ($S_{j,n}^t$) is needed.